-I’m Assistant Professor in Gender and Women’s Studies at UBC Okanagan, on unceded Syilx Okanagan territory, where I teach undergraduate classes on reproductive politics, feminist epistemologies, and critical sexuality studies.
-I also supervise graduate students interested in reproduction, health humanities, fiction and film, or science and technology studies.
+I’m Assistant Professor of Gender, Women and Sexuality Studies at UBC Okanagan, in Kelowna BC, on Syilx Okanagan territory.
+I teach undergraduate classes on reproductive politics, feminist epistemologies, and critical sexuality studies.
+I also supervise graduate students interested in reproduction, health humanities, fiction and film, or STS (science and technology studies).

 In general, my research aims to understand and explain the history of reproductive politics by studying representations of reproduction, mostly in science fiction and film.